Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput: Introduction

 As machine learning (ML) models become larger and more complex, production fleets must deploy highly parallel training \cite{vaswani2017attention} and low-latency inference \cite{pope2023efficiently} applications at unprecedented scale.
 Much like how the boom of internet-scale services \cite{hamilton2007iss} prompted the development of the warehouse-scale computer (WSC), \citep{barroso2009wsc,kanev2015profiling}, the current explosion of foundation ML models \citep{geminiteam2024geminifamilyhighlycapable,brown2020languagemodelsfewshotlearners,anthropic2024claude} is ushering in the era of the ML fleet.
 ML fleets, sometimes referred to as ``AI hypercomputers'' \cite{aihypercomputer}, represent a new paradigm in computer architecture, where domain-specific accelerators (DSAs) work in tandem with a modular ML system stack to achieve significant performance and energy efficiency improvements.
 They are characterized by their massive scale and ML-centric workloads, often requiring more compute power, more storage, and more complex networking than traditional WSCs.
 Despite the rapid development of these ML fleets, the challenges associated with building and operating them at scale remain significant and poorly understood in the literature.

-This paper presents a playbook for instrumenting and optimizing large-scale ML fleets, using Google's production TPU infrastructure for internal workloads as our case study.
-In contrast to prior work, where previous Google TPU papers have predominantly focused on hardware architecture design and chip-level performance evaluations \citep{jouppi2023tpuv4opticallyreconfigurable, jouppi2021ten, jouppi2017indatacenter}, our work is a significant departure.
-We provide the first in-depth perspective on the software stack that enables these domain-specific accelerators to operate efficiently at scale.
+This paper presents a playbook for instrumenting and optimizing large-scale ML fleets, using Google's production Tensor Processing Unit (TPU) infrastructure for internal workloads as our case study.
+In contrast to prior work, where previous Google TPU papers have predominantly focused on hardware architecture design and chip-level performance evaluations \citep{jouppi2023tpuv4opticallyreconfigurable, jouppi2021ten, jouppi2017indatacenter}, our work provides the first in-depth perspective on the software stack that enables these domain-specific accelerators to operate efficiently at scale.

 This shift from hardware-centric discussions to the practical aspects of operationalization is important in understanding how to leverage and manage ML infrastructure in real-world, production environments.
 Although our study centers on Google's ML fleet, which is primarily composed of TPUs, the insights, methodologies, and best practices we present are broadly applicable to ML fleets consisting of other DSAs such as GPUs.